QST-2: Child Therapist Certification

-Please note that the classroom portion of the course is intensive and, if you have a learning disability (e.g., ADHD, ADD) or if you have autism yourself, this course could prove to be challenging to complete.
+Please note that the education portion of the course is intensive and, if you have a learning disability (e.g., ADHD, ADD) or if you have autism yourself, this course could prove to be challenging to complete.

-— Responsibilities of Participants
+— Responsibilities of Students